 Let's go

-If you have aspirations of going on to study music at university, then you are expected to pass the highest grade (8) before you go.
+If you have aspirations to study music at university, you are expected to achieve the highest grade (8) before you go.
 You can also accumulate valuable UCAS points even if you aren’t going to study something music-related.

-The benefits of having a grade system like the one in the UK is that it provides you with concrete feedback on what level you’re at with the violin.
-It also gives you milestones that you can work towards, which provides helpful motivation to stick with it for those moments when your discipline falters.
+The benefits of having a grade system like the one in the UK are that it provides you with concrete feedback on what level you’re at with the violin.
+It also gives you milestones to work towards, which offers helpful motivation to stick with it when your discipline falters.
+Improve yourself with violin lessons near me on Superprof.

 Violin and sheet music

-If you’re new to music grading systems, then there is some basic information you need to know about requirements, what each grade consists of, and how you will be assessed.
+If you’re new to music grading systems, here's some basic information on requirements, what each grade entails, and how you will be assessed.

 beenhere